Your results

 What is Loan-to-Value (LTV)?

-Loan-to-Value (LTV) is the percentage of a property’s value that is being financed through a loan.
+Loan to value (LTV) is the percentage of a property’s value that a lender will finance with a loan, such as a bridging loan.
 It measures the ratio of the loan amount to the property’s total value.
 LTV is one of the key factors lenders consider when assessing the risk of a loan.

 Example: If a property is worth £200,000 and you borrow £150,000, the LTV is 75%.